trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

       ]
     }

-If you want to allow users to use the extractly same name as their Kerberos principal name, and allow ``alice`` and ``bob`` to use a group principal named as ``group@example.net``, you can use the following rules.
+If you want to allow users to use the exact same name as their Kerberos principal name, and allow ``alice`` and ``bob`` to use a group principal named as ``group@example.net``, you can use the following rules.